 Research Triangle Park, NC (Feb.
 9, 2018) – Once light-rail cars are zipping along the 17.7-mile corridor between Durham and Chapel Hill in 2028, a 45-minute transit ride could get residents who live near Crest Street in Durham to 11,000 more jobs than they can reach in that amount of time today and those near East Lakewood at Memphis Street to 15,000 more.

 Duke Hospital North could have access to 90 percent more potential employees and the light rail’s Gateway Station area to 400 percent more.

 And that’s based on today’s numbers of jobs and homes.

 From 2018 to 2057, the project potentially could add $3.2 billion in property value and $1.4 billion in tax revenue as well, GoTriangle projections show.

-As impressive as those numbers are, what will make the project extraordinary is findings ways to increase the number of people who get to share in the prosperity by using community goals to guide the growth around the line’s nearly 20 stations will bring, Triangle leaders say.
+As impressive as those numbers are, what will make the project extraordinary is finding ways to increase the number of people who get to share in the prosperity by using community goals to guide the growth around the line’s nearly 20 stations, Triangle leaders say.

 That was the focus this week of the Connecting to Opportunity summit sponsored by GoTriangle, Triangle J Council of Governments and Gateway Planning.
 The event at the Durham Performing Arts Center brought together national experts, local elected officials, business owners, developers, transit planners and community members to explore how to ensure there is room for everyone along the light-rail line.